CrimsonVista/UTAustin-Courses/2020fa_law379m/docs/law379m_syllabus.md

 out a solution.

 ## Programming Projects
-There will be six projects.
+There will be five projects.

 Each project will be, in any ways, a "guided tour."
 You will need to acquire the professor's code/modules for each project